Battle of Alameda

-The Battle of Alameda, also known as the Battle of al-Musarah or Battle of Almuzara (Arabic: معركة المصارة), was fought in 14-15 May 756 CE near Córdoba.
-It formed part of the process by which ʿAbd al-Raḥmān I al-Dākhil established an independent Umayyad emirate in al-Andalus, separate from the newly established Abbasid Caliphate based in Iraq which had overthrown the Syria-based Umayyad Caliphate.
+The Battle of Alameda, also known as the Battle of al-Musarah or Battle of Almuzara (Arabic: معركة المصارة), was fought between the Umayyads and Fihrids in 14-15 May 756 CE near Córdoba.
+It formed part of the process by which ʿAbd al-Raḥmān I al-Dākhil established an independent Umayyad emirate in al-Andalus, separate from the newly established Abbasid Caliphate based in Iraq which had overthrown the preceding Syria-based Umayyad Caliphate.

 Background

-Since the Berbers were unwilling to assist him in seizing power, ʿAbd al-Raḥmān I (“al-Dākhil”) decided to cross into Hispania, then divided among the Kalbī, Qaysī, and Yemeni factions.
+Since the Berbers were unwilling to assist him in seizing power, Abd al-Rahman (“al-Dākhil”) decided to cross into Hispania, then divided among the Kalbi, Qaysi, and Yemeni factions.
 He took advantage of this instability and of the presence of Syrian Umayyad troops led by Balj ibn Bishr, who had organized a number of junds (military districts) that effectively controlled parts of al-Andalus.

-His loyal servant Badr prepared the ground and secured local support, allowing ʿAbd al-Raḥmān to sail from Morocco, landing at Almuñécar on 14 August 755.
+His loyal servant Badr prepared the ground and secured local support, allowing Abd al-Rahman to sail from Morocco, landing at Almuñécar on 14 August 755.
 He settled in Torrox.

-In 756, Isbiliya opened its gates to him, after which he advanced on Córdoba, then defended by ʿAbd al-Raḥmān Abū Zayd, son of the governor Yūsuf ibn ʿAbd al-Raḥmān al-Fihrī.
-The latter was defeated at Merch Rahita, and Córdoba was besieged by ten thousand men commanded by Taman ibn Alqamāh, one of ʿAbd al-Raḥmān’s earliest supporters.
+In 756, Isbiliya opened its gates to him, after which he advanced on Córdoba, then defended by ʿAbd al-Raḥmān Abū Zayd, son of the governor Yusuf ibn Abd al-Rahman al-Fihri.
+The latter was defeated at Merch Rahita, and Córdoba was besieged by ten thousand men commanded by Taman ibn Alqamā, one of Abd al-Rahman's earliest supporters.

-The Yemeni chief Abū Ṣabbāḥ Yaḥyā al-Yahsūbī attempted to assassinate ʿAbd al-Raḥmān but was not followed by his men.
-Shortly afterward, the new emir entered Córdoba and appointed Abū ʿUthmān as governor.
-However, Yūsuf al-Fihrī had not laid down his arms: he tried to retake the city by attacking through the Navafría Valley, briefly entering Córdoba before fleeing again when ʿAbd al-Raḥmān returned with his troops.
+The Yemeni chief Abu Sabbah Yahya al-Yahsubi attempted to assassinate Abd al-Rahman but was not followed by his men.
+Shortly afterward, the new emir entered Córdoba and appointed Abu Uthman as governor.
+However, Yusuf al-Fihri had not laid down his arms: he tried to retake the city by attacking through the Navafría Valley, briefly entering Córdoba before fleeing again when Abd al-Rahman returned with his troops.